esfiddle/codesnippets/README.md

 ## Linting

 Linters are fundamental to any project - they ensure that your code has a consistent style, which is critical to writing readable code.

-Everyone has their own style, so Boilermaker does not come prepackaged with a linter.
-However, we `strongly` recommend that you (and your team, if working in a group) decide on a style, and stick with it.
-Here's what you need to do:

 * `npm install -g eslint`
 * In the root of your project, `eslint --init`